apache/kyuubi/docs/quick_start/quick_start.md

 - DISCLAIMER: the disclaimer made by Apache Kyuubi Community as a project still in ASF Incubator.
 - LICENSE: the [APACHE LICENSE, VERSION 2.0](https://www.apache.org/licenses/LICENSE-2.0) we claim to obey.
 - RELEASE: the build information of this package.
-- NOTICE: the natice made by Apache Kyuubi Community about its project and dependencies.
+- NOTICE: the notice made by Apache Kyuubi Community about its project and dependencies.
 - bin: the entry of the Kyuubi server with `kyuubi` as the startup script.
 - conf: all the defaults used by Kyuubi Server itself or creating a session with Spark applications.
 - externals
   - engines: contains all kinds of SQL engines that we support, e.g. Apache Spark, Apache Flink(coming soon).
-- licenses: a bunch of licenses included
+- licenses: a bunch of licenses included.
 - jars: packages needed by the Kyuubi server.
-- logs: Where the logs of the Kyuubi server locates.
+- logs: where the logs of the Kyuubi server locates.
 - pid: stores the PID file of the Kyuubi server instance.
 - work: the root of the working directories of all the forked sub-processes, a.k.a.
 SQL engines.